schochastics/signnet/cran-comments.md

-# Update from 0.8.1 to 1.0.0
+# Update from 1.0.0 to 1.0.1

-added some utility functions and random graph models
+- fixed an error check message that will occur with the new version of igraph
+- added JOSS paper citation

 ## Test environments
-* ubuntu 20.04, R 4.2.2
+* ubuntu 22.04, R 4.2.2
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-checking installed package size ...
-NOTE
-    installed size is  7.9Mb
-    sub-directories of 1Mb or more:
-      libs   6.3Mb